pavlemmm/filechain/README.md

 ## How It Works

-When you run `scan`:
+When you run `scan`, the program does the following:

-1. the program reads all regular files in the selected folder
+1. it goes through all regular files in the selected folder
+2. it reads the content of each file
-2. it calculates a `SHA-256` hash for each file
+3. it calculates a `SHA-256` hash for that content
-3. it compares the new hash with the last saved hash from `index.txt`
+4. it compares the new hash with the last saved hash from `index.txt`
+5. if the hash is different, it treats the file as a new version
-4. if the file changed, it saves a snapshot in `.filechain/objects/`
+6. it saves a snapshot in `.filechain/objects/`
-5. it appends a new block to `chain.txt`
+7. it appends a new block to `chain.txt`

+This means that every detected change becomes a new block in the blockchain history.
+Because each block contains both `prev_hash` and `block_hash`, the history is linked together as a chain rather than as a simple list.

 Each block stores: